eliesirt/advancementAIHeroku/replit.md

-# Blackbaud CRM Voice Interaction System

 ## Overview

-This is a full-stack React application with Express backend designed for voice-enabled interaction management with Blackbaud CRM.
+This is a full-stack React application with an Express backend designed for voice-enabled interaction management with Blackbaud CRM.
 The system allows users to record voice interactions, process them with AI to extract key information, and submit them to the Blackbaud CRM system via SOAP API integration.
+It aims to provide a mobile-first, voice-enabled, and responsive solution for efficient data entry and management within the Blackbaud ecosystem, branded as "AdvancementAI - Boston University Advancement Technology Suite."
+The system has evolved into a multi-application suite, including Python script management capabilities, focusing on enhancing fundraising and advancement operations.

 ## User Preferences